 A typical retaining wall will cost between $10,000 and $50,000

 Our first example will be for a Structural Retaining Wall 25’L x 3’H high built to Allan Block specifications found HERE in the commercial installation manual.

 For a 25’ x 3’ Allan Block retaining wall expect to pay between $12,000 - $15,000

-For this price you can expect your driveway and lawn protected or remediated afterwards from heavy equipment, a structural retaining wall built to last a lifetime, and of course a fully insured, licensed and reliable construction company handling your project.
+For this price you can expect your driveway, flower beds, walkways and lawn protected or remediated afterwards from heavy equipment, a structural retaining wall built to last a lifetime, and of course a fully insured, licensed and reliable construction company handling your project.

 What is typically included when building a retaining wall?